 Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Our knees play a fantastic role in providing stability and support, allowing us to enjoy activities like walking, running, jumping, and staying active.
-However, pesky knee pain can sometimes disrupt our daily life and damper the fun.
+However, pesky knee pain can sometimes disrupt our daily lives and damper the fun.
 That’s why it’s crucial to catch it early and seek timely intervention to prevent complications.

 Early Recognition of Knee Pain